Doug Davis (pitcher): Personal life

-Davis is married to Chantelle Renee Davis, with whom he has two children, Dylan and Gavin.
+Davis is married to Chantelle Renee Davis, with whom he has three children, Dylan, Gavin and Seaver.
 He also has a daughter, Drew, and a son, Jordan, with his ex-wife.
 In his off time, he enjoys golf, chess, fishing, and spending time with his kids.

 On March 28, 2008, Davis was diagnosed with thyroid cancer.
 Davis made two starts in the regular 2008 season before having surgery to remove his thyroid, a procedure scheduled for April 10.
 Following surgery, Davis was given a radioactive iodine treatment to kill any remaining cancer.
 He was expected to take 4–6 weeks to recover, and doctors reported a 97% chance of full recovery.
 On May 9, 2008, it was announced by the Diamondbacks that Davis had undergone a series of tests, the results of which indicated that he was, by then, cancer-free.
 He was expected to make two rehab starts in the minor leagues before returning to the Diamondbacks' Major League roster.

 He returned to the Diamondbacks rotation on May 23, 2008, against the Atlanta Braves.
 He pitched seven innings, allowing only one run and striking out five in an 11–1 win for Arizona.
 His father was in the stands for his return.